mantidproject/mantid/docs/source/release/v3.12.0/framework.rst

 - :ref:`MaskBins <algm-MaskBins>` now uses a modernized and standardized way for providing a list of workspace indices.
 For compatibility reasons the previous ``SpectraList`` property is still supported.
 - :ref:`Fit <algm-Fit>` has had a bug fixed that prevented a fix from being removed.
 - In :ref:`MaxEnt <algm-MaxEnt>` the ``EvolChi`` and  ``EvolAngle`` workspaces only contain data up until the result has converged.
+- :ref:`LoadLamp <algm-LoadLamp>` is a new algorithm to load processed HDF5 files produced by LAMP program at ILL.

 Fitting
 -------